Azure/azure-powershell/src/ResourceMover/docs/Add-AzResourceMoverMoveResource.md

 ```

 ## DESCRIPTION
-Creates or updates a Move Resource in the move collection.
-The 'Add-AzResourceMoverMoveResource' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.
+Creates or updates a Move Resource in the move collection.<br>The 'Add-AzResourceMoverMoveResource' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.

 ## EXAMPLES